korenmiklos/talks/2022-10-17-uniwien/README.md

 Operator model
 : A power loom produces in an autonomous fashion (worker idle), until a problem arises.
 The operator fixes it (machine idle) to get it back to work as fast as possible.

+This paper: while the tool model assumes Leontief production, the operator model leads to non-trivial patterns of complementarity.

 ## Tool model
 ![](figure/tool.png)